timyiu478/rw-systems/README.md

 Personal notes on various systems topics (operating systems, distributed systems, databases, networks, etc.).

 - Read online: https://rw-systems.ctom3560.workers.dev/
+    - If you can not reach the site because of "NXDOMAIN", you can try to switch the DNS server to `1.1.1.1`.
 - Or build and read offline locally

 These are my unpolished, personal learning notes — **not** intended as polished tutorials or replacements for original books/papers/courses.